gabbyangeloro/Pyscapes/README.md

-## PyLandscapes: Persistence landscapes in python
+## pylandscapes: Persistence landscapes in python

 This packages implements persistence landscapes in a user-friendly fashion in python.
 Persistence landscapes are a vectorization scheme for